 paola: After backpacking in Borneo and Java, I decided to do a quick stop over in Bali....
 I had been expecting a touristy place and was only going to pass through…but it turned out to be the most incredible place…people come here to create – to paint, build, write, design jewelry or boats or kites...whatever.
 The community is very dynamic and inspiring.
 The locals are so talented but also very grounded and kind.
 There’s a whole other pace here…we knew we wanted that to be a permanent part of our lives.

 mark: Because we believe in Lean Production, a no-waste approach, all pieces we make are made-to-order - we don’t build any stock.
-Rather than build up stock on things we "might" sell, we produce one Sales Order at time.
-We are not wasting time and raw materials on wrong inventory so we can give our customers incredible turn around times, often just days...
+Rather than build up stock on things we "might" sell, we produce one Sales Order at a time.
+We are not wasting time and raw materials on wrong inventory so we can give our customers incredible turn around times...
 We also pay tremendous attention to detail and have a phenomenally low return rate....
 We receive so many emails from consumers telling us about a favorite wooden ships piece they have loved almost to bits.
-I actually keep a file where I save the messages that say "wow”.
-We want to do a great job for our customers – it is something we focus on with every employee.
+I keep a file where I save the messages that say "wow”.
+We want to do a great job for our customers – it is something we focus on everyday.

 paola: Knits out of Bali?
 Seems crazy... but I have always loved knitwear.
 There is something so comforting about knits – and for me, looking good, is totally connected to feeling comfortable.
 Knits have a slouchiness that makes them immediately casual and that is very much my style...I love fashion and I love that within that world, wooden ships gets to be the "comfort food" – who doesn’t love a snuggly cardi or a beret and mittens?
 It’s primal!